Clebiez/cypress-maildev/README.md

 Before starting e2e tests, we will execute `fillEmail.js` script automatically in order to add a some default emails for testing our commands.

-You can now run at the root `npm run test`.
+You can now run at the root `make test`.

-> You can also mount and execute commands with the docker-compose.yml. `docker-compose build && docker-compose run cypress`
+> You can also mount and execute commands with the docker-compose.yml. `make build`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+- Clone the repo

+- Install dependencies: `make install`

+- Start maildev: `make start`

-Please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate and run `make test` command

 ## License